Qualified Charitable Distribution (QCD)

 I’m reaching my eligibility age in a few months.
 Can I make this gift now?

-No. The legislation requires you must reach your eligibility age by the date you make the gift.
-You should talk to your financial advisor about when you should make a QCD.
+No. You must be age 70½ or older on the date you make the gift.
+You should talk to your financial advisor about the optimal time to make a QCD.

 Can the Qualified Charitable Deduction offset a Required Minimum Distribution (RMD)?